 But just how do these cutting-edge features work?
 Below, we give you the technical details on how pedal assist and throttle assist operate and elaborate on the differences between the two.

 Aside from having a hub motor or mid-drive motor, the No. 1 feature that sets an electric bike apart from a regular bike is pedal assist.
-With pedal assist, the e-bike motor only engages while you’re pedaling, but also amplifies your pedaling power.
+Pedal assist is a feature on Ebikes that provides motorized support only when you're pedaling.
+It senses your pedaling motion and boosts your effort, making riding easier, especially uphill or over long distances.
 This type of bike is also called a pedelec (short for pedal electric cycle).

 Pedal assist is controlled via a sensor, which is built into the bike motor’s drivetrain.
-The sensor monitors how much pedal power you’re providing and signals to the motor how much help to give you based on your chosen PAS level.
+The sensor monitors how much pedal power you’re providing and signals to the motor how much help to give you based on your chosen pedal assist system level.

 The two types of pedal assist sensors are cadence sensors and torque sensors.
 We’ll go over the differences next.

-E-bikes with cadence sensors are fairly common and affordable.
+Ebikes with cadence sensors are fairly common and affordable.
+Also, they work well with both hub motors, which drive the wheel directly, and mid-drive motors, which assist through the drivetrain, offering better hill-climbing performance.
 However, they’re also less refined than other options.
 You may experience a jerkier bike ride, and the motor is more likely to cut out occasionally.

 Torque sensors function in two ways.
 Rear torque sensors rely on a precision strain gauge, which moves every time you push down on the pedal, signaling to the motor how much pressure you’re applying.